expo/examples/with-dev-client/README.md

 ### 💪 Build whatever you want

-This example comes with two pre-configured build types: `release` (a production version of your app - ready to be uploaded to stores), `with-development-client` (a development version of your app that can be shared with your teammates).
+This example comes with two pre-configured build types: `release` (a production version of your app - ready to be uploaded to stores), `with-dev-client` (a development version of your app that can be shared with your teammates).

-To build the app with the development client, just run `eas build --profile with-development-client`.
+To build the app with the dev client, just run `eas build --profile with-dev-client`.

-> **Note**: the `with-development-client` uses the **internal distribution** on **iOS**.
+> **Note**: the `with-dev-client` uses the **internal distribution** on **iOS**.
 That's why, you need to add your device to be able to install the built app.
 To do it, you can use `eas device:create`.

 **For more information about EAS, check out [documentation](https://docs.expo.io/eas/).**